What Is An Abscess Tooth?

 Note: Garlic application may cause slight burning sensation initially but it will reduce in some time.
-Avoid its application on cheek for a long time as it can cause garlic burns.
+Avoid its application on the cheek for a long time as it can cause garlic burns.

 Garlic supplements can also be used to treat tooth abscess discomforts.
-Crush the tablet, mix it with some water and apply the paste on the infected tooth for few minutes.
+Crush the tablet, mix it with some water, and apply the paste on the infected tooth for few minutes.
 Rinse off with water thoroughly.

 2. Clove Oil

 It also contains anti-fungal, antiseptic and bactericidal properties which wipe off the germs causing infection.

 As per Atlanta Dental Group, dentists use clove oil to treat tooth pain temporarily until they insert permanent filling which helps to avoid a root canal.
 As per Germany’s regulatory agency for herbs has approved clove oil use in dentistry as a topical anesthetic.

 Cloves can be used in three forms – oil, ground and whole.